-The schematic diagram on page 19 shows a conventional headlamp circuit (Terminal 56a and 56b on light switch) All bulbs are fused independently.
+This schematic diagram shows a conventional headlamp circuit (Terminal 56a and 56b on light switch) All bulbs are fused independently.
 Fuse numbers F18.
 F19, F20 and F21 are used.

 You will notice that the dim circuit (T.56b) remain on with the headlights.